wp-plugins/gwolle-gb/readme.txt

 * Bughunting (check all the FIXME's in the code).
 * Make Install method more safe.
-* Bring Import method back and refactor it.
-Add more sources.
+* Add more sources for import page.
+Add export as well.
 * Bring Uninstall back, this time in a separate admin page?
 * Bring AJAX back, this time inside actions.
 * Bring Dashboard Widget back.